celestiaorg/celestia-app/specs/src/specs/data_structures.md

 - `Q0 -> Q2` for each column in `Q0` and `Q2`
 - `Q2 -> Q3` for each row in `Q2` and `Q3`

+Note that the parity data in `Q3` will be identical if it is vertically extended from `Q1` or horizontally extended from `Q2`.

 ![fig: RS2D encoding: extending data.](./figures/rs2d_extending.svg)

 As an example, the parity data in the second column of `Q2` (in striped purple) is computed by [extending](#reed-solomon-erasure-coding) the original data in the second column of `Q0` (in solid blue).